yairabraham5/postpc-2021-ex4/README.md

+i solemnly swear that i did this project alone

+ANSWER TO QUESTION:
+I would change the code by having an indicator which can tell us if we're in a testing environment and run the service just 200ms and if we're in the real app we give 20 seconds(production environment.)

 # Find Roots

 An Android exercise for developers teaching how to play around with intents, activities, services and broadcast receivers